isabella232/cfee-eirini-storefront/backend/README.md

-# CFEE Eirini Storefront backend
+# CFEE Eirini Storefront Backend
-A backend Cobol service providing a list of products used by the [frontend](https://github.com/IBM-Cloud/eirini-demo/tree/master/frontend).
+A backend Cobol service providing a list of products used by the [frontend](https://github.com/IBM-Cloud/cfee-eirini-storefront/tree/master/frontend).

 # Deploy the backend app to CFEE